Civic Engagement Programs and Activities

 - Participate in service programs sponsored by your residence hall, campus club, sorority or fraternity

-- Bring your own idea to the Center for Civic Engagement for assistance
+- Bring your own idea to the MCCE for assistance